-me and address:

-Fo r any item that is a donation in k ind to LEYM, please check the Donation box.

-1. Purpose of travel (e.g., meeting attended)

-2. Dates of travel

-3. Auto transportation

-Fromto · miles at 16 cents = \$ Donation

-Fromt) miles at 16 cents = \$ Donation

-Note: the incremental portions of rate are includable in the taxable in the 14 cents per mile standard charitable e mileage expense

-4. Plane fare, other public transpo Itemize below: rtation, and/or highway toll s.
-Submit copies of plane tickets or o ther major items.

-\$ Donation

-\$ Donation

-\$ Donation

-5. overnight accommodations, hop However, if such cost-free according such costs in order to pefully with Friends, leaving mmodations cannot be four serve as LEYM representation t Friends provide their own meals and gonly the cost of travel itself to be cond, and Friends feel that they require ives, the costs incurred are to be item expenses such as overnight accommon overed by LEYM assistance in ized below for

-\$ Donation

-\$ Donation

-\$ Donation

-tal to be reimbursed \$
+Fo r any item that is a donation in ki ind to LEYM, please check the e Donation box.
+1. Purpose of travel (e.g., meeting attended) 2.
+Dates of travel 3.
+Auto transportation From to) miles at 22 cents = \$ Donation From to) miles at 22 cents = \$ Donation Note: the incremental portions of n rate are includable in the taxable in e 14 cents per mile standard charitable e mileage expense 4.
+Plane fare, other public transport Itemize below: rtation, and/or highway tolls.
+Submit copies of plane tickets or o ther major items \$ Donation \$ Donation \$ Donation er de di Carrante de Friends provide their own meals an d find their own 5.
+However, if such cost-free acco pefully with Friends, leaving of mmodations cannot be found, serve as LEYM representative only the cost of travel itself to be co, and Friends feel that they require es, the costs incurred are to be item penses such as overnight accommo overed by LEYM assistance in ized below for 5. overnight accommodations, hop However, if such cost-free acco covering such costs in order to s pefully with Friends, leaving of mmodations cannot be found, serve as LEYM representative copies of receipts of major ex only the cost of travel itself to be co , and Friends feel that they require es, the costs incurred are to be item penses such as overnight accommo overed by LEYM assistance in ized below for 5. overnight accommodations, hop However, if such cost-free acco covering such costs in order to s pefully with Friends, leaving of mmodations cannot be found, serve as LEYM representative copies of receipts of major ex only the cost of travel itself to be co , and Friends feel that they require es, the costs incurred are to be item penses such as overnight accommo overed by LEYM assistance in ized below for 5. overnight accommodations, hop However, if such cost-free acco covering such costs in order to s reimbursement.
+Please include of pefully with Friends, leaving of mmodations cannot be found serve as LEYM representative copies of receipts of major ex only the cost of travel itself to be co, and Friends feel that they require es, the costs incurred are to be item penses such as overnight accommod Donation overed by LEYN assistance in ized below for